This section covers how to style the subscribe form module and connect it to an email marketing platform.

 Subscribe Modules Overview

 In this section PowerPack's subscribe form will be discussed since it provides us with the most customizability options of the three.
-This is also the module that is used in the layout templates for footers that have subscribe forms in them is the standard beaver builder module since it is the most lightweight.
+The module that is used in the layout templates for footers that have subscribe forms in them is the standard beaver builder module since it is the most lightweight.
 This can be replaced with PowerPack's subscribe form module if more customizability and functionality is requested.

 Styling the Module

 Add a module, then select the PowerPack subscribe form module and place it on the page.

 You can choose whether to display the form in standard in page body (default), as a popup, OR fixed to bottom of page

 You can choose between stacked (default), inline or compact layout structures, select whether to display or hide the name field or checkbox, and customize the placeholder text.
 If additional text should be added be added below the form use the footer section to add it.